ZachFara/concept-paths/README.md

 - Larger Project base stuff:
     - Implement a seed that propgates throughout the repository
-    - Create a script which runs everything end to end
+    - DONE!
+Create a script which runs everything end to end
     - Implement another LLM
     - Implement another axis besides sentiment

 - Immediate organizational problems:
-    - Break out the outputs to send stuff to different places so that we don't have everything going to the same place
+    - DONE!
+Break out the outputs to send stuff to different places so that we don't have everything going to the same place

 - Checks:
     - Investigate whether our LLM runs with noise on